mc2-center/pubmed-crawler/README.md

   <img alt="GitHub" src="https://img.shields.io/github/license/mc2-center/pubmed-crawler?style=flat-square&color=orange">
 <p>

-Manifests for the CCKP can be generated using Docker or Python (3.7+).
+Manifests for the CCKP can be generated using Docker or Python (3.9+).
-Regardless of approach, a One Sage account is required, as well as an Entrez account (strongly recommended).
+Regardless of approach, a Synapse account is required, as well as an Entrez account (strongly recommended).
 Failing to provide Entrez credentials will most likely result in timeout errors from NCBI.